Ricky Sharpe (American football)

-Ricky Sharpe (born January 23, 1980) played in the Arena Football League as a defensive back/wide receiver for the Los Angeles Avengers.
+Ricky Sharpe (born January 23, 1980) is an American former football player.
+He played college football at San Diego State, and signed with the Cleveland Browns as an undrafted free agent in 2003.
+He later played in the Arena Football League as a defensive back/wide receiver for the Los Angeles Avengers.

-High school years
+Early life

 Sharpe attended Mt.
 Carmel High School in San Diego, California, where he was a standout in football, basketball, and track & field.

 College career

 Sharpe attended San Diego State University, where he was an All-Mountain West Conference second team selection as a sophomore and senior, and an All-Mountain West Conference honorable mention selection as a junior.
 He finished his career with 191 tackles, six interceptions, and three fumble recoveries.

 After football

-Sharpe is a contestant on the 2011 season of the reality game show Expedition Impossible.
+Sharpe was a contestant on the 2011 season of the reality game show Expedition Impossible.